rsdoiel/antenna/2023/socal_north_2023.48.md

 date: 2023-11-30, updated: 2023-11-30, from: The LAist

-As both sides prepare for the final planned hostage-for-prison swap, gunmen killed three Israelis in an attack on the outskirts of West Jerusalem early Thursday.
+As both sides prepared for the final planned hostage-for-prison swap, gunmen killed three Israelis in an attack on the outskirts of West Jerusalem early Thursday.

 <span>
 <a href="https://laist.com/news/the-gaza-cease-fire-with-hamas-is-extended-another-day-as-blinken-arrives-in-israel">https://laist.com/news/the-gaza-cease-fire-with-hamas-is-extended-another-day-as-blinken-arrives-in-israel</a>